It’s your home: only the very best protection from termite damage will do.

 Termite destruction in the United States is more costly than windstorms, hurricanes, and tornadoes combined—with annual damages costing around $2 billion annually.
 It isn’t unusual for Melbourne homeowners affected by termites to have thousands of dollars in repair bills.

-If you suspect you have a termite infestation, contact us by filling out the form to your right or calling us at 321-329-9500 for rapid response.
+If you suspect you have a termite infestation, contact us by calling 321-329-9500 for a rapid response.

 Termites love to nibble away at the insides of homes in secret, often feasting on important structural parts while remaining virtually invisible.

 Over time, this unnoticed nibble can destroy your home, with this destructive pest thriving in Melbourne.
 So, watch for signs of termite damage, which can include seeing swarms, finding shed wings they’ve left behind, or mud tubes near your home—and, of course, the havoc they can wreak on your home.

 Our pest control starts with a comprehensive termite inspection, creating a complete report about what we’ve found.
 Then, we recommend a fully customized treatment plan that’s safe for you, your family, and pets, as well as right for your budget.